Skip Navigation

 Annotation: This book is written for women 16 and older, and discusses ways menopause can be managed and controlled with proper planning and healthy activities.
 Topics include understanding the myths and realities of menopause, osteoporosis, cardiovascular disease in women, management through hormone replacement therapy, and starting and maintaining a healthy lifestyle.
 The final chapter centers on research in the area of women's health and menopause.
 Appendices include a glossary, a resource directory, references, and an index.

-Keywords: Cardiovascular disease, Consumer education materials, Hormone replacement therapy, Lifestyle, Menopause, Osteoporosis, Women', s health
+Keywords: Cardiovascular disease, Consumer education materials, Hormone replacement therapy, Lifestyle, Menopause, Osteoporosis, Women's health

-The MCH Digital Library is one of six special collections at Geogetown University, the nation's oldest Jesuit institution of higher education.
-It is supported in part by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under award number U02MC31613, MCH Advanced Education Policy with an award of $700,000/year.
-The library is also supported through foundation and univerity funding.
-This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
+The MCH Library is one of six special collections at Georgetown University, the nation's oldest Jesuit institution of higher education.
+The library is supported through foundation, private, university, state, and federal funding.
+This information or content and conclusions are those of the authors and should not be construed as the official position or policy of, nor should any endorsements be inferred by Georgetown University or the U.S. Government.
+Note: web pages whose development was supported by federal government grants are being reviewed to comply with applicable Executive Orders.